Gotan Project: History

-In 2006 they released a second studio album called Lunático, and in 2010 Tango 3.0, their last studio album to date.
+In 2006 they released a second studio album, Lunático, and in 2010 Tango 3.0, their last studio album to date.

 Band name

 The name of the trio is the word "tango" with the order of its syllables reversed.
 Reversing syllables in this way is a form of word play called "al vesre" that is common in Lunfardo, an argot of Rioplatense Spanish.